IELTS Academic Reading Sample 71 - Johnson's Dictionary

 Which THREE of the following statements are true of Johnson's Dictionary?

-C It was famous because of the large number of people involved.
+C. It was famous because of a large number of people involved.

 Complete the summary.